-Well, especially for travel, leisure time activities, and the online booking of such; UGC, in terms of reviews and first, as well as lasting, impressions, were found to be the main motivator among millennials and generation Z's.
+Well, especially for travel, leisure time activities, and online booking, UGC, in terms of reviews and first, as well as lasting impressions, were found to be the main motivator among millennials and generation Z's.

 So, this should be reason enough to be looking for ways to engage your customers in creating UGC, or?

 Here are 3 basic points you want to pay attention to when trying to facilitate UGC:

 Of course, attracting influencers should be on your mind; they will heighten your chance of going viral and create much more traffic.
 However, you should nudge all of your customers to create content.

 Each customer has their own reasoning for sharing; some want to let family in friends be part of the experience, others might want to act as referrals and inform known as well as unknown people about their experience, and some might do it because they want to become instafamous.

 Although, all reasonings are interesting to explore in order to generate even more personalised UGC, and studying those will be key if this is a step you want to take, but generally speaking, you need to ensure you create an environment I which all of your customers feel as if there is something to share.
 All customers inclined to share are vital to you.